Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

-Unfortunately, velocity potentials are not directly observable either experimentally or computationally, and hence neither are the integrands of the CJ-F theorem.
+Unfortunately, velocity potentials { $\phi$ and $\ppsi$} are not directly observable either experimentally or computationally, and hence neither are the integrands of the J-F theorem.
 This is why Filon's drag formula has seldom been noticed in aerodynamics community.
-But except providing universal and exact force formulas, the far-field theories have another task, namely to give asymptotic approximate formulas valid in linear far field only.
-Thus, LZW also derived a testable version of the CJ-F formula:
+But except providing universal and exact force { formulae}, the far-field theories have another task, namely to give asymptotic { formulae that are expressed by observable variables} only.
+Thus, LZW also derived a testable version of the J-F formula: